mathiaco/AppStation/README.md

 AppStation / ConUHacks 2018

-We created a POC for a VR dashboard that allows you to see the widgets that are related to where you are looking and display data from webAPIs in real-time
+VR dashboard that allows you to see the widgets that are related to where you are looking and display data from webAPIs in real-time

 note: Use of VR Mask for enhanced experience.